 Are business expenses paid with PPP loans deductible?

 The short answer is YES.
-But the real answer is a bit longer than that.
+But the true story is a bit longer than that.
 Let’s dive into the details.

-The PPP forgiveness process has been a hotly discussed topic on Capitol Hill since the day the CARES Act was enabled.
-Previously, businesses were not supposed to deduct the expenses paid for with PPP funds.
-Since the loan is forgivable and not taxable income, it was considered as double-dipping or obtaining an income from two different sources.
+The PPP loan forgiveness has been a hotly discussed topic on Capitol Hill since the CARES Act came into action.
+Previously, businesses couldn’t deduct the expenses paid for with PPP funds.
+Since the loan was forgivable and thus not taxable income, it was considered a double-dipping or obtaining income from two different sources.
 For many SMB owners, this would lead to adverse tax consequences.

-Finally, the Administration has revised PPP loan forgiveness and updated certain application guidelines.
-As a result, a great deal of the ambiguity in this question disappeared.
-Now it’s official that if you used your PPP to pay business expenses that are normally deductible, such as rent and utilities, you can take those deductions as usual.
-Thanks to the new amendments more small businesses will be able to benefit from getting the PPP loan aid, and not face ugly tax bills.
+Finally, the Administration revised PPP loan forgiveness and updated some application guidelines.
+As a result, a great deal of ambiguity in this question disappeared.
+It became official that if you used your PPP to pay business expenses that used to be deductible, such as rent and utilities, you could take those deductions as usual.
+Thanks to the new amendments, small businesses could benefit from getting the PPP loan and not face ugly tax bills.

 What does it mean for you as an SMB owner?
 It means that if you live in a state with selective conformity to the IRC, there remains uncertainty on whether you’ll be able to get tax deductions on those electricity bills you paid with a PPP loan.
-Although PPP loans are fully tax-exempt at the federal level, make sure to check your state’s local agencies on the matter.
+Although PPP loans are fully tax-exempt at the federal level, you might want to check your state’s local agencies on the matter.

-A simpler application form.
-If your loan is $150,000 or less, you will have a simplified loan forgiveness application process.
-It includes an application form that is not more than one page in length.
-You are only required to provide:
+If your loan was $150,000 or less, you could have a simplified loan forgiveness application process.
+It included an application form that wasn’t more than one page in length.
+You were only required to provide: